Minnesota College Athletic Conference

-The Minnesota College Athletic Conference (MCAC) - formerly the Minnesota Community College Conference - is a junior college collegiate athletic conference in the National Junior College Athletic Association (NJCAA) and they compete primarily at the NJCAA Division III level in most sports.
-The 23 member institutions are located exclusively in the Midwest, including Minnesota, North Dakota and Wisconsin.
-Football and Wrestling are single-division sports in the NJCAA.
-The MCCC was established in the fall of 1967.
+The Minnesota College Athletic Conference (MCAC), formerly the Minnesota Community College Conference (MCCC), is a junior college collegiate athletic conference in the National Junior College Athletic Association (NJCAA).
+The 24 member institutions are located in the Midwest, including Minnesota, North Dakota and Wisconsin and they currently compete at the NJCAA Division III level in most sports.
+The MCAC was established in the fall of 1967.

 History

+North Dakota State College of Science (NDSCS) and Dakota College at Bottineau joined the conference in football only beginning with the 2014 season.

-In 2017, the MCAC partnered with USA High School Clay Target League to form the first two-year college varsity Clay Target league.
-Clay target programs have grown from five schools at the inception of the league to 12 programs in 2020.
+In 2017, the MCAC partnered with USA High School Clay Target League to form the first two-year college varsity Clay target league.
+Clay target programs grew from five schools at the inception of the league to 12 programs in 2020.

-North Dakota State College of Science and Dakota College-Bottineau joined the conference in football only beginning with the 2014 season; NDSCS added Clay Target in the fall of 2019 and is a member of the MCAC in the sport of Clay Target.

-Dakota College-Bottineau and Northland Community & Technical College announced the discontinuing of football after the fall of 2019.

-Alexandria Technical & Community College joined the MCAC in the fall of 2019 and announced their intent to become a member of the NJCAA in the fall 2020.
-ATCC stated it intends to field new teams in the NJCAA sports of golf and eSports, and will continue to field a Clay Target program.
+Southwest Wisconsin Technical College joined the MCAC in the fall of 2018, competing in clay target and golf.
+Pine Technical and Community College and Lake Region State College joined the MCAC in the fall of 2018, competing in clay target.
 Century College joined the MCAC in the spring of 2019, competing in the NJCAA sports of baseball and women's volleyball.
 Century eliminated the women's softball team, women's soccer team and men's soccer team in 2018.

-Southwest (WI) Technical College joined the MCAC in the fall of 2018, competing in the sports of Clay Target and golf.
+NDSCS added clay target in the fall of 2019.
+Alexandria Technical & Community College joined the MCAC in the fall of 2019 and announced their intent to become a member of the NJCAA in the fall 2020.

-Pine Technical & Community College joined the MCAC in the fall of 2018, competing in the sport of Clay Target.
+Dakota College at Bottineau and Northland Community & Technical College announced the discontinuation of football after the fall of 2019.

-Lake Region State College joined the MCAC in the fall of 2018 competing in the sport of Clay Target.

-North Dakota State College of Science added Clay Target to their athletic offerings in 2019; NDSCS continues to be a member of the MCAC in the sport of football.

 Member schools

 Current members

-The MCAC currently has 20 full members, all but one are public schools:
+The MCAC currently has 19 full members, all of which are public schools: